-A self-directed IRA is a type of IRA structure that allows the IRA holder (you) to have more control over your retirement funds.
-Unknown to some, not all self-directed IRAs are the same.
-It is well known that the IRS allows you to use your IRA to make traditional investments, such as stocks and mutual funds, it is not as well known that the IRS also allows you to use IRA funds to make real estate, precious metals, tax liens, private business and much more tax-free and penalty free!
-In fact, the IRS only prescribes a few restrictions on the type of investments that can made using IRA funds.
+It is well known that the IRS allows you to use your IRA to make traditional investments, such as stocks and mutual funds.
+It’s lesser known that the IRS also allows you to use IRA funds to make real estate, precious metals, tax liens, private business and much more tax-free and penalty free.

 1. Financial Institution Offered Self-Directed IRA